A geometric dynamical system with relation to billiards: Preliminaries

 \subsection{n-Rule maps and rules as similarities}

 Let $L_1, L_2$ denote lines in $\mathbb{R}^2$, intersecting at point $z$ with acute or right angle $\delta$.
 Let $x, y \in L_1$ lie on the same side of the line intersection point $z$, and take a rule $r$ that projects onto line $L_2$ with projection angle $\theta \in (0, \pi/2]$.
-Further, let the orientation value of $r$ be chosen so that it maps $x$ and $y$ farthest from $z$ when $\delta$ is acute (see Figure \ref{fig4}).
+Further, let the orientation value of $r$ be chosen so that it maps $x$ and $y$ farthest from $z$ when $\delta$ is acute (see Figure \ref{fig4}, where orientation $o=1$ projects $x$ \& $y$ farthest from $z$).

 Let $d$ be the Euclidean metric.
 Assume $d(x, y) = \epsilon > 0$, and $a = d(z, x)$, $a + \epsilon = d(z, y)$.
 Let $\gamma = \pi - \delta - \theta$, so that $\gamma = \angle zxr(x) = \angle zyr(y)$.
 Then it follows by use of the law of sines that